| This document is also available as

 keys for any sufficiently efficient system of this type, general MPC

-protocols for players can be devised which are secure against an active
+players can be devised which are secure against an active

 adversary that corrupts any minority of the players.
 The total number of bits